neooblaster/TableJs/README.md

 ### Get distinct values

 From this enhanced ``Array``,
-you can easily get distinct values by calling method where the name is one of field set previously without parameters :
+you can get distinct values
+by calling method where the name is one of fields set previously without parameters :

 ````js